happyspace/GettingAndCleaningDataProject/codebook.md

 ## Variables in Analysis

-Variable names have been modified from to original study to exclude punctuation for readability.
+Variable names have been modified from the original study to exclude punctuation for readability.
-Variable are an average as  described above and are in the units of the study.
+Variables are an average as described above and are in the units of the study.

 See below for variables defined in the base study.

 activity
 subject